-If you have a mastectomy, you may like to talk to your surgeon about the options for breast reconstruction.
+If you have had a mastectomy, you may like to talk to your surgeon about the options for breast reconstruction.

 Breast reconstruction surgery recreates the shape of the breast following a mastectomy or, occasionally, breast conserving surgery.
 It can be done at the same time as your surgery (immediate reconstruction) or as a separate procedure at a later time, even many years later (delayed reconstruction).